Règlements et Rapports

 Personal development, behaviour, and welfare: OUTSTANDING

-“The school’s work to promote pupils’ personal development and welfare is outstanding.
+“The school’s work to promote students’ personal development and welfare is outstanding.
 Pupils’ positive attitudes to learning are central to the school’s work and its upbeat, stimulating ethos.
 Pupils respond especially well to their teachers and the wide range of opportunities to learn.
-The constructive relationships between pupils and teachers mean that there is a strong climate for learning.
+The constructive relationships between students and teachers mean that there is a strong climate for learning.
 Pupils are aspirational and highly motivated, and this makes a strong contribution to their achievements.”

 “Outcomes for sixth-form students are excellent.
 Since the school was opened three and half years ago, students’ progress has continued to rise.
 In the 2018 Baccalauréat, 98.5% of students passed the examination, and 31% achieved the highest grade.”